megnbenson/OfCourse/README.md

   The list of backlog items "done"in this sprint, actions for any items not “done” oSprint retrospective:
   A list of thingsthat went well, improvements and action plan.
+### Sprint Goal
+Goal of sprint one is to create the class diagram to create a model-first approach to making the database.
+Once set up, To add data to the database, create a business CRUD layer and finally start the WPF.

 ## **Sprint one Retro**

 ### **What went well:**
 I now know how databases work, model first.
 ReCreating a database many times from scratch but in doing so have got a working database, and has taken away the fear from it
 Also explored the WPF toolbox, making use of checkboxes, stack panels and tabs